Color Tests

 The washed out colors did not end up "too" reddish as I stated in the image, so to me it's a good yellow primary dye.

-These RCW primary transparent dye colors are going to match the pigment colors now available, transparent Indian Yellow is winning another pigment battle in the Paint Wars .
+These RCW primary transparent dye colors are going to match the painting pigment colors.
+Transparent Indian Yellow is winning another pigment battle in the Paint Wars .

 Dyes PY100 yellow and PB15.3 cyan mixing PG7 and PG36 green, on paper.